 Specialty Certificate Examination in Respiratory Medicine

-The Specialty Certificate Examination (SCE) in Respiratory Medicine is delivered once a year.
+The Specialty Certificate Examination (SCE) in Respiratory Medicine is delivered every nine months.

 There are no entry requirements for the SCE in Respiratory Medicine, although candidates in UK training posts would normally take the SCE in Respiratory Medicine in their penultimate year of higher specialty training.

 Trainees who hold MRCP(UK), have gained the Certificate in Respiratory Medicine and who are recommended for a CCT will be entitled to apply for the postnominal MRCP(UK) (Respiratory Medicine).

 For further details please see the FAQs.

 The Specialist Training Curriculum for Respiratory Medicine is published by the Joint Royal Colleges of Physicians Training Board (JRCPTB).